 The image above shows that until the early 20th Century, Valley Farm was surrounded by buildings for all sorts of different agricultural uses.
 Fire destroyed nearly all of them in the late 1920s.

-Between 1901 and 1935 Leonard Richardson lived at Valley Farm with his first wife Ada (who died in childbirth) and his second wife Louisa who was the mother of his three daughters Kathleen, Sylvia and Margaret.
+Between 1901 and 1935 Leonard Richardson lived at Valley Farm with his first wife Ada, mother to his daughter Kathleen born in 1903.

-Read more about the life and family of Leonard Richardson
+Read more about the life of Leonard Richardson

-Leonard Richardson became extremely anxious about the condition of the house and between 1928 and 1935 wrote repeatedly to the Society for the Protection of Ancient Buildings asking them for help with the cost of repairs – but no financial help was forthcoming.
+Leonard Richardson became extremely anxious about the condition of the house and between 1928 and 1935 wrote repeatedly to the Society for the Protection of Ancient Buildings asking them for help with the cost of repairs – but no financial help was forthcoming because the society as an institution was not able to buy up properties.

 Leonard Richardson succeeded in persuading the Society for the Protection of Ancient Buildings to buy Valley Farm for £1,500.
 The Society had to create a special Trust in order to purchase the property which was financed by a wealthy business man called Mr Minter.